 Cart A Cart B

 Impulse

-F {net}
+Б

+r net

-The Idea of Conservation: A conserved quantity is one whose total for a system always remains the same at every moment in time, so long as nothing enters or leaves the system.
+The Idea of Conservation: A conserved quantity is one whose total for a system remains the same at every moment in time, so long as the quantity does not enter or leave the system.
 A quantity is not conserved if it "disappears" or changes into something else.

-5. Reason.
+4. Reason.
 Carefully study the graphs showing the total momentum and total kinetic energy of the system.
-Ignoring the small losses due to friction, which of these quantities is not a conserved quantity?
+Ignoring the small losses due to friction, which of these quantities is a conserved quantity?
 Explain.

-- 6. Reason.
+- 5. Reason.
 Notice how the total kinetic energy dips down during the collision.
 This indicates a transfer of energy.
-Where has the energy been transferred? - 7.
+Where has the energy been transferred? - 6.
 Represent.
 Draw a vertical line on the kinetic energy graph labelled "C" to indicate the moment in time when the spring was at its maximum compression.
 Approximately how much energy was stored in the spring at this moment?